awsdocs/aws-datasync-user-guide/doc_source/API_DescribeLocationObjectStorage.md

 # DescribeLocationObjectStorage<a name="API_DescribeLocationObjectStorage"></a>

-Returns metadata about a self\-managed object storage server location\.
-For more information about self\-managed object storage locations, see [Creating a location for object storage](https://docs.aws.amazon.com/datasync/latest/userguide/create-object-location.html)\.
+Returns metadata about your AWS DataSync location for an object storage system\.

 ## Request Syntax<a name="API_DescribeLocationObjectStorage_RequestSyntax"></a>